catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

 - Increased complexity for your site
-- Increased cost for your site (although this will be offset by lower bandwidth usage on the Catalyst Cloud)
+- Increased cost for your site (although this will be offset by lower bandwidth usage on the Sky TV)
 - Requires entering into a commercial relationship with an additional company
 - Your site content is cached outside of New Zealand (this is also a positive)